digicademy/indexing-backend/README.md

 ## Scope

-This a is Docker container for generating the indexes for a digital resource, according to an indexing ontology.
+This a is Docker container for generating the indexes for a digital resource, according to [an indexing ontology](https://claudius-teodorescu.gitlab.io/indexing-ontology/index-en.html).
 In order to provide fast generation of the indexes out of a digital resource, the goals of this container are: ```small size```, and ```speed```.

 ## Architecture

 ### For the ```small size``` goal

 To have a small size of this container, the base image was choosen to be [busybox:latest](https://hub.docker.com/_/busybox), which is about 2MB in size.
-The [scratch](https://hub.docker.com/_/scratch) image, which is much smaller, was not used, due to the fact that the continuous integration in GitLab needs a container having a shell program.
+The [scratch](https://hub.docker.com/_/scratch) image, which is much smaller, was not used, due to the fact that the continuous integration in GitLab needs a container having a Bourne shell program.

 Also, the Rust modules were compiled with special flags, so that the executable size to be small.